Eight reasons why electric vehicles are the future

 One of the biggest barriers to wider EV use has been the lack of charging stations, resulting in ‘range anxiety’.
 However, with a growing network of ultra-fast charging stations, as well as charge points becoming more available at workplaces, universities, residential streets, train stations, and petrol stations, this anxiety will soon end.

-Designated ULEZ have restricted the use of petrol and diesel vehicles in more than 255 cities around the world.
+Designated ULEZ has restricted the use of petrol and diesel vehicles in more than 255 cities around the world.
 Motorists can drive only low or zero-emission vehicles in these zones.

 As nations continue to address carbon emissions that are contributing to climate change, their focus will be more centered on the transportation sector as the biggest cause of pollution.
 The likely solution is embracing vehicle electrification with fleet operators taking action to decarbonize the transport sector.